Driven by increasing crime rates and growing urban centers, the alarm monitoring market is expected to grow at a CAGR of 5.4% in the next 5 years.

 Additionally, high rates of false positives run rampant as a result of operators being inundated with video footage and data.
 Research indicates that the likelihood of human error directly correlates with the number of screens monitored.
 According to a study by the University of South Florida, observers missed three times as many targets when required to monitor nine display monitors instead of four.

-Today, central stations are expected to provide increasingly sophisticated video verification and early threat detection, making the need for fewer false positives a top priority.
+Today, central stations are expected to provide increasingly sophisticated AI video verification and early threat detection, making the need for reduced false positives a top priority.
 Thanks to the advancements of AI video analytics, live operators can now detect, verify, and warn of incidents in real-time with minimal false positives.
 With such significant benefits for central stations, it’s no wonder that artificial intelligence is #1 on the list of trends expected to define physical security in 2021.

 More on AI Video Verification and Analytics